knached99/chatApp/README.md

 # chatApp
-Chat application developed using the React Native framework This framework compiles javascript code down natively to both iOS and Android developed using react native for faster development, maintainability, and to have one codebase for faster deployment This app also uses firebase for cloud storage and cloud authentication
+Chat application developed using the React Native framework for faster development.
+Authentication and database storage is taken care of using Firebase (Part of the Google Cloud Platform)